aiqc/AIQC/docs/compare.rst

   <center>
     <p class="intro">
       This two-pronged approach leads to significant time savings and more generalizable models.
-By simplifying both data wrangling and model evaluation, AIQC makes it easy for practitioners to introduce validation splits/ folds into their workflow.
+By simplifying both data wrangling and model evaluation, AIQC makes it easy for practitioners to introduce <i>validation</i> splits/ folds into their workflow.
 Which, in turn, helps users prevent <i>evaluation bias & overfitting</i> during model training.
     </p>

     <hr style="width:35%;">